Camino Guide Part 3: Which Pilgrimage Route? - Camino Frances

-Primarily the Camino Francés, Portugés and Via Podiensis (Le Puy Route) are more suited to first-time pilgrims as there is a well established infrastructure and clear way marking supporting these routes.
+Primarily the Camino Francés, Portugés and Via Podiensis (Le Puy Route) are more suited to first-time pilgrims as there is a well established infrastructure and clear waymarking supporting these routes.
 The less popular Camino Levante and Via de Plata offer the returning pilgrim new challenges and experiences travelling over 1000km from the South of Spain.

 The Camino Francés is the most popular and well-known pilgrimage to Santiago de Compostela.
 The route starts in the beautiful town of St Jean Pied de Port, in the French Pyrenees, where it takes 780km to reach Santiago de Compostela.
 After the spectacular scenery of the Pyrenees, it passes through northern Spain’s green countryside, traditional villages and the impressive cities of Pamplona, Burgos and Leon.
 Throughout the journey, pilgrims are never far from historical sites such as the 9th-century church at O’Cebreiro and the medieval Cathedrals of Burgos, Pamplona and Leon.
 Although walking the whole Camino Francés from St Jean Pied de Port takes 36 days, it can be shortened into stages which begin at the main cities and towns along the way.
 Pros:

 This post is an extract of our complete Guide to the Camino which you can download here: Free Camino Guide